5 Ways Kombucha Improves Your Health

 You have probably heard of “the mother” or seen it on fermented products like apple cider vinegar and may have since questioned what it is.
 The majority of the physical components which make up kombucha mother is G. xylinum bacterium.
 Along with this bacteria strain and other beneficial microorganisms, the kombucha mother contains these various probiotic strains of bacteria and fibrous network of cellulose allowing it to float.

 Active kombucha contains the mother and is considered alive.
 Lack of its presence is an indication that the beverage has been pasteurized or processed.
-Having this “floater” in your kombucha beverage is necessary for its optimal nutritive value.
+Having this “floater” in your fermented beverage is necessary for its optimal nutritive value.
 (1, 3)

 The finished, fermented beverage is acidic and helps prevent airborne bacterial and mold spore contamination.
 The beneficial bacteria within kombucha are also believed to exhibit antimicrobial properties which prevent harmful microbe contamination from outside sources.